 We continue our trip to the last stop of the day Combarro, which is amongst 100 of Spain’s prettiest villages.
 It is a perfectly preserved architecturally and the great environment of the river makes Combarro one of the most beautiful villages of Galicia.
 At the end of the visit we will return to O Grove for dinner.

-Day 7.
-After giving sufficient time to wander around O Grove we will head off to the beautiful ancient city of Santiago de Compostela.
-We should arrive in time for lunch and a guided tour of the Old Town.
+Day 8.
+After breakfast in O Grove we will head off to the beautiful ancient city of Santiago de Compostela.
+We should arrive in time for a guided tour of the Old Town.
 The most famous landmark is the Cathedral in which legend has it, holds the remains of the Apostle James.
 Santiago is the site of the University of Santiago de Compostela established in the early 16th century.
 Within the old town there are many narrow winding streets full of historic buildings.